Welcome to our class page. Please check regularly to find out all about our exciting learning journey.

 This half term, our Science topic is living things.
 We spent today learning all about the life cycle of a plant.
 Did you know that it starts life as a seed, then starts to germinate?
 We then looked around our school grounds to see if we could find any plants, and we tried to identify what part of the life cycle they were up to.
-Take a look at our finds!
+Take a look at what we found!

 Our Visit to St. Philip’s Church

-In R.E. we have been learning all about the Church.
+In R.E. we have been learning all about church.
 Mrs Dunning kindly organised a special trip to St Philip’s Church for us.
-She showed us around the Church and we talked about the different features of a Church.
-We counted all the crosses around the Church.
+She showed us around the church and we talked about the different features.
+We counted all the crosses around the church.
 How many can you see?
 We had our own mini service where we said some prayers, listened to some music and sang some songs.
 A huge thank you to Mrs Dunning for a lovely afternoon!

 PE – Gymnastics